bufbuild/protocompile/grammar/README.md

 static analyzers).
 This specification attempts to fill that role.

 This spec presents a unified grammar, capable of parsing both proto2 and proto3 syntax files.
-The differences between the two does not impact the grammar and can be enforced as a post-process over the resulting parsed syntax tree.
+The differences between the two do not impact the grammar and can be enforced as a post-process over the resulting parsed syntax tree.